Do you have an illness or disability that means you need extra help at home? If so, you might be able to get a benefit called Attendance Allowance.

 What is Attendance Allowance?

-Attendance Allowance is a benefit for people aged 65 or over who may need extra help to stay independent at home, due to an illness or disability.
+Attendance Allowance is a benefit for older people who may need extra help to stay independent at home, due to an illness or disability.

 How much could I get?

 - £60.00 a week if you need help either in the day or at night

 - £89.60 a week if you need help both in the day and at night.

 These rates apply from April 2021 to April 2022.

 The benefit is usually paid every 4 weeks.

 A little extra money can go a long way.
 You can use it in any way you like to meet your needs and stay independent in your own home.
 The money doesn’t have to be spent on a carer.

 There are some other upsides to Attendance Allowance too:

 - Claiming Attendance Allowance won’t reduce any other income you receive.